risherb/risherb/README.md

 ---

 ### 🔥 **Fun Fact**
-- A certified burger warrior 🏆 — *capable of devouring 10 burgers in one go*
+- *capable of devouring 10 burgers in one go*

 ---